-THEA 1000 Voice and Diction 3-0-3 Application of the International Phonetic Alphabet's vowel and consonant symbolization for production of Standard American Speech with emphasis on resonance, breath control, vocal relaxation, and posture using a variety of contemporary approaches to vocal training.
-THEA 1100 Theatre Appreciation 3-0-3 Survey and appreciation of theatre as a performing art; introduction to and improvement of critical and aesthetic evaluation of theatrical performances, including the contributions of the playwright, the actor, the director, the designer, and the audience member.
-THEA 1710 Improvisation 0-2-1 Application of the principles of improvisation both as an actor-training approach and as a rehearsal technique.
-THEA 2110 Stage Dialects 3-0-3 An exploration of dialects frequently used in performance, based on an understanding and usage of the International Phonetic Alphabet.
-THEA 2730 Theatrical and Film Makeup 1-2-2 An introduction to design principles and color theory, with practical experience in makeup mixing, design, and application.
-THEA 2750 Basic Technical Theatre and Stage Lighting 3-0-3 An introduction to stagecraft and stage lighting, including the tools, materials, equipment, and techniques used for the construction of scenery, properties, and basic lighting for the stage.
-THEA 2800 Fundamentals of Acting 3-0-3 An introduction to the principles of acting, including proper preparation for acting, physical and vocal control and flexibility, and the analysis and creation of character.
+THEA 1000 Voice and Diction 3-0)-3 Application of the International Phonetic Alphabet's vowel and consonant symbolizati ion for production of Standard American Speech with emphasis on resonance, breath contr rol, vocal relaxation, and posture using a variety of contemporary approaches to vocal training ng.
+THEA 1100 Theatre Appreciation 3-0)-3 Survey and appreciation of theatre as a performing art; introduction to and improvement critical and aesthetic evaluation of theatrical performances, including the contributions of the playwright, the actor, the director, the designer, and the audience member.
+THEA 1710 Improvisation 0-2) 1 Application of the principles of improvisation both as an actor-training approach and a rehearsal technique. .s a • . .
+Prerequisite: THEA 1000.
+An exploration of dialects frequently used in performance based on an understanding and users of the laterational Phanetic Alabebet ce, based on an understanding and usage of the International Phonetic Alphabet.
+2- 2 An introduction to design principles and color theory, with practical experience in make eup mixing, design, and application. )-3 An introduction to stagecraft and stage lighting, including the tools, materials, equipme and techniques used for the construction of scenery, properties, and basic lighting for t stage. )-3 An introduction to the principles of acting, including proper preparation for acting, physic and vocal control and flexibility, and the analysis and creation of character. cal